Minjuhwa: History and origins

 Minjuhwa originally meant "democratization" in the Korean language, and is still used in this positive context.
 However, in certain communities, the word was used in a different sense for violent campus activism, in which minjuhwa was satirically used to describe "anti-democratic" or "totalitarian" behaviour, or "populism", and in some cases, democracy disguised as an "fascism".

 Some trace the usage of the word from apolitical undergraduates in the June of 1991, when leftist undergraduates became angry in reaction to Hankuk University of Foreign Studies professor Jeong Won-sik becoming the prime minister of the Roh Tae-Woo government, and threw eggs and attacked Jeong.

 Dong-A ilbo traces the origin of the negative usage to the 2008 US beef protest in South Korea, where false rumors about mad cow disease were propagated among leftist groups.

-Paraguay-based Korean wiki Namuwiki traces the origin of the negative usage of the word to recognition of the controversial May 3rd Dongui University incident as activism for democratization.

 In the 2010s, the meaning of the word expanded to include suffering from violence and forcing deprivation of money and a common satirical meaning of assaulting disorderly students, being beaten by teachers, or assaulted by a ruffian.
 The term is also used to jokingly refer to the appearance of unattractive people.

 The term is used by the far right online community Ilbe Storehouse as a slang term and the name of their "down-voting button", using "democratization" to mean "the citizens create chaos", "to destroy", or "to make disappear".